 The AFC describes the proposed measures that are intended to avoid and minimize potential adverse effects of the Project on biological resources.
-Specifically regarding surveys and habitat compensation for burrowing owls, the AFC at 5.2-31 states that "[t]he Project owner will protect in an amount that will ensure the successful relocation of each impacted pair of owls or impacted unpaired resident bird (as determined by the CPM-approved impact criteria)."
-However, without disclosing what the Project owner would protect (e.g., habitat, burrows, or both), the efficacy of this measure cannot be determined.
+Specifically, regarding surveys and habitat compensation for burrowing owls, the AFC at 5.2-34 states: "The Project Owner will protect in an amount that will ensure the successful relocation of each impacted pair of owls or impacted unpaired resident bird (as determined by the CPM-approved impact criteria)."
+However, without disclosing what the Project Owner would protect (e.g., habitat, burrows, or both), the efficacy of this measure cannot be determined.

-The AFC at 5.2-31 continues:
+The AFC at 5.2-34 to 5.2-35 continues:

 For each occupied burrowing owl burrow that must be destroyed, existing unsuitable burrows on other lands will be enhanced (for example, cleared of debris or enlarged) or new burrows installed at a ratio that will ensure the successful relocation of impacted burrowing owl.
 The actual requirement will be determined after the CPM reviews the burrowing owl preconstruction surveys and monitoring.
+Avoidance is preferred over mitigation of impacts.

-The AFC does not provide sufficient information to adequately evaluate this measure.
-For example, the AFC does not explain the burrow replacement ratio, management practices associated with the replacement burrows, and the location of "other lands" that may serve as receptor sites for owls evicted from the Project site.
+The AFC again fails to provide sufficient information to adequately evaluate this measure.
+For example, the burrow replacement ratio, management practices associated with the replacement burrows, and the location of "other lands" that may serve as receptor sites for owls evicted from the Project site must be disclosed in the analysis.
 The probability that a burrowing owl relocation project will be successful is highly dependent on these variables.
 Studies (e.g., Trulio 1995) have shown that evicted owls are most likely to colonize replacement burrows if the burrows are located within the owl's territory (approximately 75 to 100 meters).
 Consequently, replacement burrows more than 100 meters from the eviction burrow may greatly reduce the chances that new burrows will be used.
-(CDFG 2012) In addition, any long-term reliance on artificial burrows as natural burrow replacement as an ongoing management practice.
+(CDFG 2012) In addition, any long-term reliance on artificial burrows as natural burrow replacements must include semi-annual to annual cleaning, maintenance, or replacement as an ongoing management practice.
 (Id.)